sn0wLow/HBManager/README.md

 - Implemented using Blazor WebAssembly
 - Custom authentication using JSON Web Tokens
-- Databse Connection via SQL Express
+- Database Connection via SQL Express
 - Data modeling using code first Entity Framework Migrations
 - Sensitive Information is stored by using BCrypt.Net hashing
 - Parts of the UI are implemented using (customized) MudBlazor components